 How to Add Prerequisite Guides

 Prerequisites are guides that contain instructions for one part of a process.
 For example, let's say that you have two work processes to perform.
 One is replacing the Home Button on your iPhone 5c, and the other is replacing the front-facing camera, microphone, and sensor cable assembly.

 Both of these processes require you to take off the front panel assembly of the iPhone.
 Instead of rewriting the instructions for removing the front panel assembly of the iPhone, you can create one guide, a prerequisite guide, on this process and link it to both of these processes.

 All How-To Guides

 How to Use Prerequisites

 As the name implies, prerequisites are often used to import the steps from another guide that occur at the beginning of the new guide that you are creating or editing.
 This method is particularly helpful for introductory procedures, safety protocols, or the beginning stages of multiple procedures.

 Additionally, prerequisites save time in document maintenance.
-Update your Prerequisite Guide and see the changes take place across ALL other guides using it as a prerequisite.
+Update your Prerequisite Guide and see the changes that take place across ALL other guides using it as a prerequisite.
 No more updating the same information across multiple documents!

 **Important Note**: Guides must be published and given a release version title before they can be used as a prerequisite guide.

 If many of your guides, procedures, or work instructions include identical steps or sub-procedures, use the prerequisite guide tool to create more modular content that saves you a ton of time and effort.

 The first step is outlining all of your procedures with repeatable steps or sub-procedures.
 Next, define the unique vs. repeatable sections of these processes.
 Then you create individual guides for each of these sections; these will be your Guide Modules.
 Depending on your procedures, they may be as short as a single step or have several steps.

 To keep these guide modules separate from other guides in the same Category, consider adding the "Prerequisite Only" flag.
 For more information, see the corresponding section below.